You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 What are the generic drug sources for abametapir and what is the scope of freedom to operate?

 Abametapir is the generic ingredient in one branded drug marketed by Hatchtech and is included in one NDA.
-There are five patents protecting this compound.
+There are two patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 Abametapir has thirty-six patent family members in fifteen countries.